 Municipal stormwater: TMDL reporting requirements

 See the Minnesota Stormwater Manual for guidance on completing your TMDL reporting form.

+Minnesota success stories.
+Learn more about Minnesota entities that have reduced salt use.
 Many of the winter maintenance staff who have attended the Smart Salting training — both from cities and counties and from private companies — have used their knowledge to reduce salt use and save their money for their organizations.
-Learn more about Minnesota entities that have reduced salt use: